 Tests should be done for the determination of conductivity, PH, heavy metals, nitrates, total organic carbon (TOC), total viable count, presence of the specific pathogen, and endotoxin according to pharmacopeia specifications has been satisfied.
 Monitoring data should be subjected to trend analysis.

-Revalidation of the water system should be carried out if there is a major change in the system, the addition or removal of any loop from the system, a change of location, system modification, or any other reason which affects the water quality.
+Revalidation of the water system should be carried out if there is a major change in the system, the addition or removal of any loop from the system, a change of location, system modification, or any other reason that affects the water quality.

 Conclusion: